vim spell is Vim's built-in spellcheck

 :spell HTML

-You can remove a word from your custom dictionary with :spellundo <word>
+You can remove a word from your custom dictionary with :spellundo <word>, like

 so: